Therapy in Miami + All Florida

 While all Modern Intimacy clinicians are mental health professionals, there are academic and clinical differences between a therapist and a clinical psychologist.
 A therapist, also known as a Marriage and Family Therapist, can work with individuals, couples, families, and sometimes conduct group therapy.

-Therapists are individuals who have graduated at a Master’s degree level and have obtained the necessary hours to legally and ethically conduct psychotherapy with their patients.
+Licensed clinical therapists are individuals who have graduated at a Master’s degree level and have obtained the necessary hours to legally and ethically conduct psychotherapy with their patients.
 Some therapists have graduated, but are working towards their official licensure, in which case, they are labeled an Associate Marriage and Family Therapist or an Associate Social Worker.

 Clinical psychologists have continued their education past a Master’s program and obtained doctoral degrees within their psychological training.
 Clinical psychologists are similarly able to conduct individual, couples, and group therapy.
 In addition to providing psychotherapy, Clinical psychologists often conduct psychological assessments and testing.